WVBB

-WVBB (97.7 MHz) is a commercial FM radio station licensed to Elliston-Lafayette, Virginia, and serving the Roanoke metropolitan area.
+WVBB (97.7 FM) is a commercial radio station licensed to Elliston-Lafayette, Virginia, and serving the Roanoke metropolitan area.
 It is owned and operated by Mel Wheeler, Inc., with studios and offices on Electric Road in Roanoke.
 WVBB and sister station WVBE-FM 100.1 Lynchburg simulcast an urban adult contemporary radio format.
 In weekday AM drive time, the stations carry The Steve Harvey Morning Show.

 WVBB has an effective radiated power (ERP) of 260 watts as a Class A station.
 The transmitter is off Mountain Park Drive in Salem, Virginia, on Fort Lewis Mountain.

 History

 Station swap

 The station signed on the air in 1983.
 Its original call sign was WRON-FM.

 All Access reported on September 20, 2007 that Todd P. Robinson, Inc.'s WKCJ would be swapped to Radio Greenbrier, Inc. for WRON-FM (now on 103.1).
 The swap took place on August 1, 2008.
 WKCJ applied to move its city of license south to Elliston-Lafayette, and put its tower on Fort Lewis Mountain, about 10 miles east of Roanoke.

 The swap ensured that when Todd P. Robinson, Inc. moved the 97.7 frequency, WRON-FM 103.1 would continue to serve Greenbrier County, West Virginia.